vikingeducation/prep_basics/test-yourself-answers.md

 #### Version Control

 It's like a time machine for jumping back and forth between specific time stamp for coding.

+Organizes and records changes to source code over time, allowing developers to manage various modifications and preventing bugs from occurring.

 #### Git